Sarcoma Survivor, AML Survivor, BMT Recipient

 Traveling between their home in Oregon and Seattle for treatment was arduous at best.
 “The first year, we logged more than 18,000 miles in just medical mileage,” Ben says.

-Eventually, Ben was able to transfer his care to SCCA Network Member Columbia Basin Hematology and Oncology (CBHO) in Tri Cities, Wash., about an hour from his home.
-The doctors at CBHO worked directly with Ben’s SCCA healthcare team to continue his life-saving treatment.
+Eventually, Ben was able to transfer his care to SCCA Network Member Kadlec Clinic Hematology and Oncology (KCHO), formerly Columbia Basin Hematology & Oncology, in Tri Cities, Wash., about an hour from his home.
+The doctors in Tri Cities worked directly with Ben’s SCCA health care team to continue his life-saving treatment.
 This also allowed his children to return home, which was very important to everyone in the family.

 During this time, while he was focused on saving his life, Ben’s treatment was “amazingly and briefly interrupted” by the birth of his third child.